BernStrom/iOSDevProjects/iOSFoundations/Project03/Movie/README.md

 ### Movie

-Movie is a simple app with scrollable list of movies that contains the title's data such as name, description, rating, and more.
+Movie is a simple tracker app with scrollable list of movies that contains the title's data such as name, description, rating, and more.
 The app consists of two different lists; list of movies to watch and movies watched.

 Two button sits below the list that will display the relevant list of movies, depending on which button is tapped.